Quantum-Accelerators/quacc/docs/src/install/codes.md

 ## DFTB+

-DFTB+ is especially useful for periodic xTB calculations and the DFTB+ method based on Slater-Koster parameters.
+DFTB+ is especially useful for periodic GFN-xTB calculations and the DFTB+ method based on Slater-Koster parameters.

 If you plan to use [DFTB+](https://dftbplus.org/) with QuAcc, you will need to install [DFTB+](https://dftbplus.org/).
 This can be done via `conda install -c conda-forge dftbplus`.